 The following is provided for general informal purposes.
 Specific questions should be addressed to the New Mexico Educational Retirement Board.
 NMERA retirees who wish to be employed by Clovis Community College should be aware of the retiree categories as outlined by the New Mexico Educational Retirement Association.
-A retiree is responsible for selecting a category and ensuring they are enrolled in that category at the New Mexico Educational Retirement Association the New Mexico Educational Retirement Association the requirement choices could result in termination of the employee's status as a retiree resulting in the requirement that all retirement benefits be repaid by the employee.
+A retiree is responsible for selecting a category and ensuring they are enrolled in that category at the New Mexico Educational Retirement Association.
+Changing categories through employment choices could result in termination of the employee's status as a retiree resulting in the requirement that all retirement benefits be repaid by the employee.
 The following is provided for general information purposes, but is subject to change by legislation or action by NMERB.